mkrishnaGithub/EmployeeDesk/README.md

 # EmployeeDesk
-This application is mainly focused on managing employee's basic details.
+This application is mainly focused on managing employee's basic details with some basic operations like register new employe, update details, delete details etc.

 Buttons
 -------